C19rk/In-Bang-Website-Project/README.md

-# In-Bang Website Project (Video Streaming Service Website Project)
+# In-Bang (Video Streaming Service Website Project)

 ## Description
 In-Bang is a korean word in short for, "internet videos" in english.
 This website is a Netflix clone running under Django's backend and React's Frontend.